yogensia/VSCodeSearchWPDocs/README.md

 ![downloads](https://img.shields.io/visual-studio-marketplace/d/yogensia.searchwpdocs.svg) ![version](https://img.shields.io/visual-studio-marketplace/v/yogensia.searchwpdocs.svg) ![license](https://img.shields.io/github/license/yogensia/VSCodeSearchWPDocs.svg) ![issues](https://img.shields.io/github/issues-raw/yogensia/VSCodeSearchWPDocs.svg) [![donate](https://img.shields.io/badge/donate-paypal-brightgreen.svg)](https://paypal.me/JPardilla)

-Search WordPress Docs is a [VS Code](https://code.visualstudio.com/) extension that allows you to select text inside the VS Code editor and search the WordPress Codex/Code Reference sites for a matching function, class, method, or hook.
+**Search WordPress Docs** is an extension that allows you to search functions, classes, methods, or hooks on the official WordPress documentation without having to leave VS Code.

 ![Screenshot](https://github.com/yogensia/VSCodeSearchWPDocs/raw/master/images/screenshot-1.png)

-## Features
+## How it Works

-The extension takes your selected text and opens google's first result that matches.
+**Search WordPress Docs** takes your selected text and matches it against a dictionary of known WordPress functions and hooks.
+If it recognizes your search term, it opens the according Documentation page https://developer.wordpress.org/, otherwise it opens Google's first result that matches.

+Since version 2.0.0, results are shown on a panel to the right of your VS Code editor, and offers a few themes to style the results too.
+This is optional, and can be disabled from the extension's settings if you prefer to open the results on your browser.

 ### To make a search

 - Open/Create a PHP file.
-The extension will ignore other languages.
+The extension ignores other languages.
-- Select some text in the editor, for example a function like `get_posts`.
+- Place your cursor on a word you want to search, or manually select it, for example a function like `get_posts`.
-- For best results, select text only, no symbols.
+- When manually selecting text, select only a word, no symbols, or code blocks.
 - Now you can choose how to invoke the search:
   - Context Menu: Right click on the editor and click on "Search in WordPress Docs...".
   - key Binding: Ctrl+Alt+F by default.